 Human Resources refers internal candidates to the Organizational Unit.
 Candidates for consideration by the Organizational Unit are those whose qualifications most closely match the advertised requirements of the position as determined by the hiring Manager, in consultation with Human Resources.

 To be considered qualified as an internal candidate the applicant must meet all of the advertised core qualifications (i.e., those qualifications essential to the position).
 Candidates not deemed qualified (e.g., may have three of the four core qualifications) but who may have other assets relevant to the position may be added to the short list at the discretion of the hiring Manager.
 Internal candidates will be informed by the hiring Manager that, although they are being referred, they do not meet the advertised core qualifications.
 Hiring Managers are not obligated to offer positions to candidates in this latter category.
 Candidates not deemed qualified may be considered with any qualified external candidates and, in such cases, will be so informed by the hiring Manager and if necessary Human Resources.
+Should this candidate be an applicant who has been historically disadvantaged and marginalized, including applicants who identify as First Nations, Métis and/or Inuit, Black, racialized, a person with a disability, women and/or 2SLGBTQ+, preference will be given to their application with that pool of external applicants.

 The hiring Manager, in consultation with Human Resources, makes the final decision on which candidate will be offered the position.
 In fairness to all applicants, the selection process should not be unduly time-consuming.
 Applicants who are unsure of the status or are anxious to know how matters are progressing are encouraged to contact Human Resources.